-This highly interactive approach, requires academic English skills at minimum intermediate level.
+This highly interactive approach requires academic English language skills at a minimum intermediate level.

 NB: This course is also part of the track Innovation in European Business.

 This course is an interesting challenge for students enrolled in Business and Management programmes, and is also open to Bachelor and Master students from other fields, as long as you have some background or a strong interest in leadership and/or (business) innovation.
 A good command of English is necessary.